Read the transcript of AP's interview with President Trump

 AP: You could, I’m saying.

-Trump: I could fire him whenever I want to fire him, but I haven’t said that I was going to.
+Trump: I can fire him whenever I want to fire him, but I haven’t said that I was going to.

 AP: Why don’t you, sir?